Root Canal Treatment Leicester & Loughborough

 5. What is the alternative?

-Root Canal treatment in Nottingham and Leicester
+Root Canal treatment in Leicester and Loughborough

 If you are looking for Root Canal treatment and are situated in the Midlands, you will find that our Loughborough and Leicester clinics are in easy to reach and convenient locations.
-Many of our patients visit our Loughborough branch due to it being a mere 20 minutes from Nottingham and a short distance from Derby.